sanjoymsom/chEQWRk/README.md

 in /etc/ssh/sshd_config
 ensure that X11Forarding is set to yes, and
 ensure that X11UseLocalHost is set to yes

+Launch X-window via the Xlaunch app, and ensure "No Access Control" is selected.

 # END of READ.me